HarperFast/harper-edge-ai-example/README.md

 ### 1. **Edge AI ≠ Smaller Models**
 You can run full TensorFlow.js models at the edge.
 The Universal Sentence Encoder generates 512-dimensional embeddings in ~30ms on modest hardware.

-### 2. **Harper as AI Orchestration Layer**
+### 2. **Harper Extensions for AI Orchestration**
-Harper's resource system naturally handles AI model lifecycle - loading, caching, and cleanup become part of your normal Harper application logic.
+Harper's Extension system naturally handles AI model lifecycle - ProxyServiceExtension manages personalization, ModelManagerExtension handles TensorFlow.js models, and TrainingManagerExtension orchestrates retraining workflows.

 ### 3. **Multi-Tenant AI is Straightforward**
 Different customers can have different AI models, A/B experiments, and personalization strategies - Harper's tenant system handles this naturally.